Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

 Mathematically, this method is based on the first-order Taylor decomposition.
 Assuming that a function $g:\mathbb{R}^p \to \mathbb{R}$ is continuously differentiable in $\bm{x} \in \mathbb{R}^p$, a remainder term $\varepsilon(g,\bm{z},\bm{x}):\mathbb{R}^p \to \mathbb{R}$ with $\lim_{\bm{z} \to \bm{x}} \varepsilon(g, \bm{z}, \bm{x}) = 0$ exists such that

 The first-order Taylor formula thus describes a linear approximation of the function $g$ at the point $\bm{x}$ since only the first derivatives are considered.
 Consequently, a highly nonlinear and continuous function $g$ is well approximated only in a small neighborhood around $\bm{x}$.
 For larger distances from $\bm{x}$, sufficient small values of the residual term are not guaranteed anymore.
 The Gradient$\times$Input method considers the data point $\bm{x}$ and sets $\bm{z} = \bm{0}$.
-In addition, the residual term $\varepsilon(f_c, \bm{x}, \bm{0})$ and the summand $f(\bm{0})_c$ are ignored, which then results in the following approximation of the prediction $f(\bm{x})_c$ in variable-wise relevances:

-Analogously, this multiplication can be applied to all gradients in the summation of the SmoothGrad method in order to compensate for local fluctuations:
+In addition, the residual term $\varepsilon(f_c, \bm{0},\bm{x})$ and the summand $f(\bm{0})_c$ are ignored.
+Analogously, this multiplication can be applied to all gradients in the summation of the SmoothGrad method in order to compensate for local fluctuations.